renatoargh/centos/README.md

 # CentOS Recipes
-Repository for learning linux in general and CentOS/Amazon Linux specifics.
+Repository for learning linux in general and CentOS specifics.
 This repository contains basically a whole bunch of small recipes :)

  - How do I know how many cores my system has?
  - How do I install MySql?